 I am a PhD candidate in Dr. Shweta Bansal’s lab in the Global Infectious Diseases program at Georgetown University.
 My research with the Bansal Lab examines the spatial and age dynamics of influenza from an epidemiological perspective through quantitative data analysis and modeling.
-I am interested in applying my research at the interface of modeling and public health policy.
+In the long term, I am interested in applying my research on infectious disease dynamics to public health policy.